"Previous contractor topped up our gas twice in 3 months. FC pressure-tested first, found the leak in the indoor coil, fixed it once - problem gone."

 Our technicians will give you a flat, transparent quote for the repair before adding any chemical.
 Here are the most common places where these annoying faults hide:

-Understanding the different chemicals inside your machine is essential.
-We work with three main refrigerants daily to keep local homes comfortable.
-Each chemical carries different rules, costs, and environmental impacts.
+Understanding the different refrigerant types inside your aircon is essential.
+We work with three main refrigerants daily to keep homes across Jurong West, Bukit Batok, Tampines, and the rest of Singapore comfortable.
+Each refrigerant carries different rules, costs, and environmental impacts.

 Here is exactly what you need to know about your specific setup.